AT THEIR BEST:

 It is important for you:

-to feel loved and needed
+to feel loved and needed;

-This is how the self-worth of this type is born, through the idea that "if I give I am needed and loved".
+This is how the self-worth of this type is born, through the idea that "if I give I am needed and loved."

-To be constantly good in the eyes of others has its price, and often people of this type have to give up their habit of acting "for others" in order to create a truly positive connection to others.
-Over time this model of life creates a repressed feeling and inner anger, following the ignorance of personal needs.
+To be constantly good in the eyes of others has its price, and often people of this type have to give up their habit of acting "for others" in order to create a truly positive connection with others.
+Over time, this model of life creates a repressed feeling and inner anger, following the ignorance of personal needs.
 This can be a life journey for The Helper — to create harmonious relationships where both individuals' personal needs are met.

 I want others to like and accept me.

-I love to take care of and help others.
+I love taking care and helping others.